 Stuffed Green Pepper is a popular dish made of green bell peppers, rice, pine nuts, and currants.
 In Turkish cuisine, we called stuffed dishes either “dolma” or “sarma”.
 Stuffed Green Pepper is a dish that fits in the “dolma” category.
 It is the easiest one in the stuffed dishes family because you just need to prepare the filling ingredients.
 For example, preparing a Stuffed Grape Leaves dish takes double the time to prepare a Stuffed Green Pepper dish.

 The key to making the best Stuffed Green Pepper dish is to choose the thinnest skin green peppers.
 As you know green peppers have a more intense flavor than other bell peppers.
-To reduce that intense flavor at the stuffed dish, the thickness of the green pepper skin should be thin; otherwise, you get more green pepper flavor than the ingredient flavor.
-You can consider this stuffed dish either side dish or meze.
-There is no special separation between considering the stuffed dishes as meze or side dish, however, I consider this dish as “meze”.
+To reduce that intense flavor in the stuffed dish, the thickness of the green pepper skin should be thin; otherwise, you get more green pepper flavor than the ingredient flavor.
+You can consider this stuffed dish either a side dish or meze.
+There is no special separation between considering the stuffed dishes as meze or side dish, however, I consider this dish as meze.

 The Story of Stuffed Green Pepper

-There is a very interesting story about how and when Green Pepper has got into Ottoman cuisine.
+There is a very interesting story about how and when Green Pepper got into Ottoman cuisine.
 Green Pepper is native to South American countries such as Mexico, Chile, Peru, and Argentina.
 Before Green Pepper came to Ottoman cuisine, the Ottoman palace kitchen was only stuffing Grape Leaves and Cabbage Leaves.
 Green Pepper first got into Ottoman cuisine by Sefarad Jewish merchants.

-Spanish Jewish people (Sefarad Jews) have started to migrate to the Ottoman Empire to escape from the Spanish inquisition in 1478.
-After living in the Ottoman Empire for centuries, Sefarad Jews have migrated from Ottoman Empire to South American countries in the 1800s.
-After they have settled in South America, some of the Seferad Jews have started to make import and export trade with the Ottoman Empire and Green Pepper first came to the Ottoman Empire in this way.
+Spanish Jewish people (Sefarad Jews) started to migrate to the Ottoman Empire to escape from the Spanish inquisition in 1478.
+After living in the Ottoman Empire for centuries, Sefarad Jews migrated from Ottoman Empire to South American countries in the 1800s.
+After they have settled in South America, some of the Seferad Jews started to make import and export trade with the Ottoman Empire and Green Pepper first came to the Ottoman Empire in this way.